HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

 *   checking package dependencies ...
-ERROR
+NOTE
     ```
-    Package required but not available: ‘GO.db’

-    Packages suggested but not available for checking:
-      'hgu95av2.db', 'hgu133a.db', 'genefilter', 'Rgraphviz', 'globaltest'

     Depends: includes the non-default packages:
       'BiocGenerics', 'graph', 'Biobase', 'GO.db', 'AnnotationDbi',
       'SparseM'
     Adding so many packages to the search path is excessive and importing
     selectively is preferable.
+    ```

+*   checking dependencies in R code ...
+NOTE
+    ```
+    'library' or 'require' calls in package code:
+      ‘Rgraphviz’ ‘multtest’
+      Please use :: or requireNamespace() instead.
-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+      See section 'Suggested packages' in the 'Writing R Extensions' manual.
-    manual.
+    Missing object imported by a ':::' call: ‘globaltest:::globaltest’
     ```

 # tradeSeq